 The erosion effect is evident by the imbalance of the azimuthal magnetic flux at all the three locations: Mercury, Venus, and the Earth.
 The degree of the imbalance at Mercury, Venus, and the Earth is about 15%, 77%, and 25%, respectively.
 Although the imbalance degree at Mercury and the Earth is less significant than that at Venus, it does suggest that an erosion process was taking place.
 This erosion effect may stand alone to explain the variations of the axial flux, helicity, and twist.
-In this scenario, these variations are real and imply that the magnetic cloud consists of a high-twist core and a weak-twist outer shell.
+In this scenario, these variance of the axial flux, helicity, and twist.

+ations are real and imply that the magnetic cloud consists of a high-twist core and a weak-twist outer shell.
 However, again, we cannot exclude the possibility of the pancaking effect, which more or less happens to magnetic clouds in interplanetary space.
 Thus, as a conclusion, it is likely that both effects jointly caused such variations with the heliocentric distance.